Sean P. Keating

-Sean P. Keating (July 14, 1903 – July 2, 1976) was an Irish Republican Army member who opposed the Anglo-Irish Treaty and later became Deputy Mayor of New York City and Regional Director of the United States Post Office.
+Sean P. Keating (14 July 1903 – 2 July 1976) was an Irish-born American politician who opposed the Anglo-Irish Treaty and later became Deputy Mayor of New York City and Regional Director of the United States Post Office.

 Keating was born and raised in Kanturk, County Cork, Ireland.
+He was a volunteer in the Irish Republican Army (IRA) during the Irish War of Independence.
+According to an interview he conducted with Columbia University, Keating left school at the age of 13 to join the Irish Volunteers, which later became the IRA, serving in the 4th Cork Brigade.
+He was arrested by British forces in November 1920 and badly beaten, though Keating later expressed gratitude to a British military doctor who treated his wounds.
+Keating spent a month in Cork jail and was then interned for a year in Ballykinlar internment camp until December 1921.
+While interned he participated in several hunger strikes and made several escape attempts.

-He was a volunteer in the Irish Republican Army during the Irish War of Independence and fought for the Anti-Treaty Forces against the Irish Free State during the Irish Civil War.
-He moved to the United States, where he advocated for Irish nationalist causes and for British withdrawal from Northern Ireland.
+Following his release, he opposed the Anglo-Irish Treaty and served in the Fianna Cork 4th Brigade on the anti-Treaty IRA side under Sean Moylan during the Irish Civil War against the Irish Free State.
+Keating subsequently moved to the United States, where he advocated for Irish nationalist causes and the end of Northern Ireland's status as part of the United Kingdom.
 He was involved in Democratic Party politics and a close associate of Irish-American political activist Paul O'Dwyer and his brother, New York City Mayor William O'Dwyer.
 Keating was involved in the campaigns of President John F. Kennedy and Senator Robert F. Kennedy.

-Keating left school at the age of 13 to join the Irish Volunteers, which later became the IRA, serving in the 4th Cork Brigade.
-He was arrested by British troops in November 1920 and beaten.